 Another way to save money stocking up on food is to buy in bulk at your local farmers market and start home canning.
 Home canning is an affordable way to preserve seasonal produce or fresh foods you find on sale.
 You can also preserve your farmers market finds by using them to make freezer-ready meals.

 2. Stock Up on Supplies

 Hand sanitizer is another product that disappeared during the first wave.
 Some stores are slowly getting sanitizer back in stock.
 However, it might be more expensive than it used to be due to increased demand.

 You can save money by making homemade hand sanitizer.
-However, the critical ingredient, rubbing alcohol, is still hard to find in many parts of the country.
+However, the critical ingredient, rubbing alcohol, is still hard to find in some parts of the country.
 If it’s available in your area, grab an extra bottle or two to have on hand.

 It’s also a good idea to stock up on other supplies that were hard to find during the first wave of the pandemic.
 These supplies include: